cpitt/cpitt_resume/readme.md

 #Cameron Pitt's Resume

-Having Entered the job market I found myself growing tired of trying to edit and maintain multiple copies of my resume in Word and so like any good developer I turned to the tools that I knew best git, vim, and markdown.
+Having Entered the job market I found myself growing tired of trying to edit and maintain multiple copies of my resume in Word.
+So like any developer I turned to the proven tools that I knew best git, vim, and markdown.
 With git I can maintain multiple branches, with vim I can edit quickly in an environment that I am comfortable with, and with markdown I can create visual pleasing documents with minimal markup.